57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 #### When to use Test Helper/Utils

 * Auxiliary Functions: Implement reusable utility functions that handle common tasks, such as setup and teardown procedures, generating mock data, or interacting with blockchain nodes.
-* Tool Classes: Create specialized classes that encapsulate functions relevant to frequently used testing operations \- for instance, classes dealing with blockchain transactions, network simulations, or cryptographic functions.
+* Tool Classes: Create specialized classes that encapsulate functions relevant to frequently used testing operations such as classes dealing with blockchain transactions, network simulations, or cryptographic functions.
 * Error Handling and Logging: Integrate comprehensive error handling within helper functions to catch exceptions early and provide meaningful error messages.
 Implement logging to capture detailed information for debugging purposes.

 #### How to address dependencies